daveaneo/pheatherx/docs/old/web-app-specs-v2.md

 │  │ ⚠️ SLIPPAGE FAILED  •  LIMIT BUY  •  ETH/USDC    ID: #1229   │ │
 │  │ ──────────────────────────────────────────────────────────── │ │
 │  │ Order triggered but couldn't fill at acceptable price.      │ │
-│  │ Your 1,000 USDC was returned to your PheatherX balance.     │ │
+│  │ Your 1,000 USDC was returned to your FheatherX balance.     │ │
 │  │ Trigger: $2,200.00        Attempted: 1 day ago              │ │
 │  │ ──────────────────────────────────────────────────────────── │ │
 │  │                                              [View on Block] │ │